Tour categories with a location icon are suitable for those who have a rental car, and can meet us on-location.

-Tours departing from Reykjavik city, that include a glacier hiking experience.
+Browse our selection of day tours from Reykjavik that include a glacier hiking experience.

 With 11% of its total land area covered by ice, Iceland is a glacier paradise.
 Here you can find the largest ice cap in Europe along with some amazingly picturesque outlet glaciers.
 Many of these glacier tongues are very easy to access, allowing Iceland to offer a great selection of glacier walking tours to its visitors.